FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 Then they'll see a registration prompt on the login page: "Don't have an account?
 Create an account".

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-registration.png" alt="The registration screen when self registration has been enabled." class="img-fluid" figure=false %}

+After they've created the account, they'll be logged in.

 ## Conclusion

+nodebb is a powerful piece of forum software.
+Standing up a forum lets your users communicate with each other and can be a powerful mechanism for knowledge sharing and community building.

-nodebb is a powerful forum.
-If you want to add a community aspect to your application, you can allow users to post on the forum.
-Using an SSO server such as FusionAuth will allow your users to hvae the same username and password as they do for your main application.
-This centralized user management will make both your life and your users' lives easier.
+Using an SSO server such as FusionAuth lets your users have only one set of login credentials.
+It also allows you to control access to your applications from one screen.
+Centralized user management will make both your life and your users' lives easier.